zcfs/Meteor-http-publish/README.md

 HTTP.publish [![Build Status](https://travis-ci.org/raix/Meteor-http-publish.png?branch=master)](https://travis-ci.org/raix/Meteor-http-publish)
 ============

 This package add the abillity to add `HTTP` server publish to your project.
-It's a server-side package only *- no client simulations added.*
+It's a server-side package only

 ##Usage
 HTTP.publish creates a http crud restpoint for a collection *- only one cursor is allowed pr. publish*